White House questions new Ebola rules, nurse plans to sue

 Hickox slammed the quarantine in an interview on CNN, describing hours of questioning after arriving at Newark Liberty International Airport and her transfer to a hospital isolation tent.

-New York Mayor Bill de Blasio, at a news conference, did not directly criticize the quarantine policy but took issue with how Hickox had been treated.
+New York Mayor Bill de Blasio, at a news conference, did not directly criticise the quarantine policy but took issue with how Hickox had been treated.

 "This hero, coming back from the front having done the right thing, was treated with disrespect," the mayor said.
 "We owe her better than that."

-On the "Fox News Sunday" program, Christie defended the policy.
+On the "Fox News Sunday" programme, Christie defended the policy.
 "If anything else, the government’s job is to protect the safety and health of our citizens,” he said.

 Spencer and Hickox worked with Doctors Without Borders, a charity that is a leading part of international efforts to fight the epidemic.